8 WAYS TO MAKE LIFE SIMPLER

 Check out my post on how to simplify your finances.

 #3 Simplify your calendar

-Learn how to say no to things you don’t want to do in a way that doesn’t upset anyone or make you feel bad for saying no and try to only say yes to the things that are of importance to you and your family.
+Learn how to say ‘no’ to things you don’t want to do.
+Find a way that doesn’t upset anyone or make you feel bad for saying no. Try to only say ‘yes’ to the things that are really important to you and your family.

-Read my blog post on how to simplify your calendar and be more intentional with your time.
+Read my blog post on how to simplify your calendar and be more intentional with your time for more help.

 #4 Simplify your priorities

 Have you ever sat down and taken a moment to think about what your priorities might be?
 As a Mum you would probably put your kids at the top of that list.
 But then what?
 Having a nice home, car, holidays?
 The most fashionable clothes?